p4-team/ctf/2020-01-04-whitehat/misc04/README.md

 73 ftp://necsoftwares.com/sourcecode/  Index of /sourcecode/
 [...]
 ```
 Some of the entries that stand out among things like logging into Gmail, googling Kevin Mitnick are entries 72 and 73 which access an FTP server.
-What's even more suspicious is that the service is not responding, because the domain is pointing at:w `1.1.1.1`.
+What's even more suspicious is that the service is not responding, because the domain is pointing at `1.1.1.1`.
 Time for some DNS archeology.

 Searching for the history of `necsoftwares.com` domain we can find the original IP address - `172.104.71.146`, last seen on `2019-12-30`.